“For the most wild, yet most homely narrative which I am about to pen, I neither expect nor solicit belief.”

-I reach my dorm room, a single, so tiny it feels like a prison cell.
+I reach my single dorm room, so tiny it feels like a prison cell.
 Usually corner rooms offer more space, but not when crammed against a theater.
 An odd setup, this room, set back from the second floor’s main hallway, allowing access to a small flight of stairs that lead to the balcony of Marian Auditorium.
 Definitely a unique situation: a coffin-size dorm room abutting a haunted auditorium with easy access with a set of stairs.

 Poe would have been thrilled.

 Many nights I stretched myself across this small bed, wondering if those who wander the hallways will pay a visit.
 What is to prevent the Marion ghost from floating to the balcony, drifting through the exit door, only to descend the stairs and pass through my door?
 What is to prevent any specter from tapping me on the shoulder to ask if I have an extra quarter for the vending machine?

 Certainly, such an encounter would send me running never to return.
 But that’s the thing about ghosts.